staincrazy/Api-And-Load-Test-Tool/README.md

 ### Description

 Tool for testing endpoints.
-At the moment implementation is based on free ones, that does not require authorization.
+At the moment implementation is based on free ones, that do not require authorization.
 Auth tests coming soon.

 ### Installation